UT-Austin-RPL/amago/README.md

 <br>

 ### **1. Setup the Environment**
+AMAGO follows the `gymnasium` environment API.
-Standard `gymnasium` envs simulate a single instance of an environment.
+A typical `gymnasium.Env` simulates a single instance of an environment.
 We'll be collecting data in parallel by creating multiple independent instances.
 All we need to do is define a function that creates an `AMAGOEnv`, for example:

 ```python
 import gymnasium